-- (a) The non-academic requirements are: - i. an approved valid first aid certificate; - ii. an approved course(s) of workshop training; - iii. at least 800 hours (100 days) of approved practical work; and - submission of two satisfactory written work reports based on the practical work completed. - (b) A candidate shall present a university approved first aid certificate which is valid at some time during the candidate's enrolment in the three professional years. - (c) A candidate shall complete an approved course(s) of workshop training.
-This course(s) shall be completed before a candidate enrols for any subject of the Second Professional Examination or within the first year of study if admitted directly to the Second Professional Examination. - (d) Students may apply in writing for exemption from the workshop training course to the Departmental Practical Work Supervisor. - (e) The practical work requirement shall normally be completed in no more than three periods.
+- (a) The non-academic requirements are: - i. an approved, valid first aid certificate; - approved course(s) of workshop training and/ or workplace safety; - iii. at least 800 hours (100 days) of approved practical work; and - iv. submission of two satisfactory written work reports based on the practical work completed. - (b) A candidate shall present a university approved first aid certificate which is valid at some time during the candidate's enrolment in the three professional years.

+- (c) A candidate shall complete an approved course(s) of workshop training and/or workplace safety.
+This course(s) shall be completed before a candidate enrols for any subject of the Second Professional Examination or within the first year of study if admitted directly to the Second Professional Examination. - (d) A candidate may apply in writing for exemption from any workshop training or workshop safety course to the Departmental Administrator. - (e) The practical work requirement shall normally be completed in no more than three periods.
 Details of the nature of the work required by each Department may be obtained from the College of Engineering Office or on the College of Engineering website. - (f) Prior to commencement of each practical work period of employment a candidate shall notify the College of Engineering Office of details concerning the employment.
 The appropriate form is available on the student's practical work record in UCStudent Web or can be obtained from the College of Engineering Office or from the College website.
-Lists of employers' addresses are available at the College of Engineering Office.

-- (g) A candidate shall submit two satisfactory written reports covering different types of practical work.
+Lists of employers' addresses are available at the College of Engineering Office. - (g) A candidate shall submit two satisfactory written reports covering different types of practical work.
 Reports shall be submitted not later than the first Monday in April immediately following the period of work reported on.
 Different deadlines apply to students wishing to graduate (see (i)).
 Each report shall remain confidential to the student and the College of Engineering and shall not be disclosed to any other party.
 Note: Practical work will be credited towards a candidate's course only after a satisfactory report is received from the candidate's employer. - (h) Practical work shall be credited on the following basis: - i.
 Credit is given only for hours worked; - ii.
 A day is defined as eight (8) hours work; - iii.
-Not more than 60 hours are credited in any one week. - (i) Students wishing to graduate at a ceremony during Semester 1 must have completed all practical work requirements by the first Monday in March.
-Those wishing to graduate at a December ceremony must have completed all practical work requirements by the first Monday in November. - (j) On receipt of a written application accompanied by supporting documents from a student who has served an indentured engineering apprenticeship or who has performed similar work for a satisfactory period, the Faculty may accept such work as partial or total exemption from the above practical work requirements.
-Students may apply in writing for an exemption of the practical work requirements to the College Practical Work Coordinator. - (k) Students are required to familiarise themselves with the practical work requirements by reading the guidelines on the College website. - (I) Faculty may modify the application of clauses
+Not more than 60 hours are credited in any one week. - (i) Candidates wishing to graduate at a ceremony during Semester 1 must have completed all practical work requirements by the first Monday in March.
+Those wishing to graduate at a December ceremony must have completed all practical work requirements by the first Monday in November. - (j) On receipt of a written application accompanied by supporting documents from a student who has served an indentured engineering apprenticeship or who has performed similar work for a satisfactory period, the Dean of Engineering and Forestry may accept such work as partial or total exemption from the above practical work requirements.
+Candidates may apply in writing for an exemption of the practical work requirements to the College Practical Work Coordinator.

-(a)-(l) in individual cases.
+- (k) Candidates are required to familiarise themselves with the practical work requirements by reading the guidelines on the College website. - The Dean of Engineering and Forestry may modify the application of clauses (a)-(k) in individual cases.